 Ada uses a national reference for the term “gender-expansive” individuals (also sometimes called non-binary, non-conforming or genderqueer) and Transgender provided by GLAAD: https://www.glaad.org/reference/transgender

 Anyone with an Individual annual income of less than the following:

 What programs does Ada offer?

 Ada Build Live: An 8-week virtual program to review the coding fundamentals covered in the Ada Build Curriculum.
 It is open to those who identify as Black, Latine, Indigenous, Paciﬁc Islander, and Native Hawaiian who are generally interested in learning to code or more speciﬁcally, want to strengthen their skills for the Ada Core application process.

 Ada Core: An 11-month program teaching full-stack web development.
 This program is not for beginners; students should understand foundational concepts such as using loops, lists, and dictionaries.
 Students are in the Ada classroom for six core hours a day, five days a week for six months, followed by a five-month paid internship.

 How much does the program cost?

-Students have various living expenses they need to pay while in the program.
-We offer 0%-interest loans through our lending partners.
+All programs are tuition-free.
+We recognize students have various living expenses they need to pay while in the program.
+We offer loan opportunities through our lending partners.
 Read more about financial support options here.